IU-PR/Capstone_project/content/docs/2024/Bookrooms/week2.md

 4. **Integration and APIs**:

-- Google SSO Integration: Implement API calls to integrate with Google's SSO system for user authentication and authorization.
+- Google SSO Integration: Implement API calls to integrate with Google's SSO system for user authentication.

-???- Calendar API Integration: Integrate with a calendar service API (e.g., Google Calendar API) to sync room availability and display booked times on user calendars.

 5. **Scalability and Performance**:

 - Database Scalability:  Use PostgreSQL's features (e.g., indexes, database clustering, query optimization) to ensure the database can handle increasing user volume and booking requests.

-???- Caching: Implement caching mechanisms (e.g., use Redis or other caching solutions) to reduce database load and improve the response times for room availability queries.

-???- Load Balancing (If hosting on cloud): Implement load balancing to distribute requests across multiple servers, preventing performance bottlenecks.

 6. **Security and Privacy**: